TrenMA/trenma.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Finance at the University of Nottingham.
+I am Tren Ma, an Assistant Professor of Finance at the University of Nottingham.

 My research focuses on financial economics, with particular interests in: